History of the coarse fish close season

 So, you can see, more than 100 years ago there was no consensus over the best months to cover the spawning habits of fish.
 In reality this was never about allowing the fish to spawn naturally.
 It was to protect coarse fish from the illegal netting, poaching and existing rules and regulations that favoured salmon and trout.

-This can be illustrated by a piece written by Alf Waterhouse, president of the NFA in the 1950s.
-'From their very beginning in 1866, fishery boards appeared to look upon salmon and trout as the only fish entitled to their care, regarding all other kinds of fish as undesirable vermin... to successfully prosecute offenders then it was necessary to produce a poisoned salmon or trout for evidence.
-It did not matter about slaughtered fish of any other kind.'
+This can be illustrated by a piece written by Alf Waterhouse, president of the National Federation of Anglers in the 1950s.
+"From their very beginning in 1866, fishery boards appeared to look upon salmon and trout as the only fish entitled to their care, regarding all other kinds of fish as undesirable vermin... to successfully prosecute offenders then it was necessary to produce a poisoned salmon or trout for evidence.
+It did not matter about slaughtered fish of any other kind."

-Before some clever Yorkshireman emails in, the old rivers boards that were formed in the early 20th century were allowed to vary the close season provided it comprised a set number of days – 93 to be precise.
-Therefore, for a period 'Yorkshires stolen fortnight' allowed them to start coarse fishing on 01 June, though to be fair the whole of March was lost to fishing.
+Before some clever Yorkshireman emails in, I should explain that the old rivers boards that were formed in the early 20th century were allowed to vary the close season, provided it comprised a set number of days (93 to be precise).
+Therefore, for a period Yorkshire's stolen fortnight allowed them to start coarse fishing on 1 June.
+Though to be fair, the whole of March was lost to fishing.
 These were their original proposals put forward in 1878 and somehow they crept back in, I think as part of the 1923 review of the Act.

 John Essex was a key member of the legendary Leicester Likely Lads match team of the 1970s, picking up five Division 1 National team medals.
 John coached the Leicester juniors to five NFA junior titles and chaired Leicestershire Angling Federation for nearly 30 years.
 Still fishing weekly at club level, John is an avid collector of books and old tackle, and has written a book about the history of the National.
 John blogs for us about angling history and heritage.See more blogs from this author